celo-org/celo-monorepo/packages/mobile/README.md

 There are two major differences in Forno mode:

 1. Geth won't run at all.
 Instead, web3 connects to <testnet>-forno.celo-testnet.org using an https provider, for example, [https://integration-forno.celo-testnet.org](https://integration-forno.celo-testnet.org).
+2. Transactions will be signed locally by contractkit.

 ### Why do we use http(s) provider?